VI4IO/io-500-dev/utilities/find/README.md

 There is a python parallel version here: git@github.com:johnbent/pwalk.git
-It requires python 3.5 or 3.6.
+It requires python 3.5 or 3.6 minimum to get the proper system calls.

 Everything you need to do to run it is done by the prepare.sh script.